 |GC Allocated||The amount of memory allocated per frame on the GC heap|

 There are two views available in the module details pane, located at the bottom of the Profiler window: Simple and Detailed.
 To change the view, select it from the dropdown in the top left of the module details pane.

 The Simple view displays an overview of how memory is used throughout Unity in real-time on a per-frame basis.

 Unity reserves memory pools for allocations to avoid asking the operating system for memory too often.
-This is displayed as a reserved amount, and how much is used.
+This is displayed as a reserved amount, and how much it uses.

 The areas covered by this are:

-The numbers that are displayed are different to those displayed the Task Manager or Activity Monitor.
-This is because some usage is untracked by the Memory Profiler.
-This includes memory some drivers or plug-insA set of code created outside of Unity that creates functionality in Unity.
+The values in the Profiler are different to those displayed in your operating system’s task manager, because the Memory Profiler does not track all memory usage in your system.
+This includes memory some drivers and plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary use, and memory used for executable code.
-On platforms that support getting the total memory size of the application from the OS, the Total System Memory Usage is over 0 and is the same size in a Task Manager or Activity Monitor.
+On platforms that support getting the total memory size of the application from the operating system, the Total System Memory Usage is over 0 and is the same size in a task manager.

 Enable the Gather object references setting at the top of the module details pane to collect information about what might be referencing an object at the time of the snapshot.
 This information is displayed in the right-hand pane of the window.

 The objects that use memory are divided into the following categories in the tree view: